 - Click Share on the subfolder.

-- Click Share with members in the gray box.
+- Click Share with everyone in the gray box.

 - Click Share to confirm.

 Note: If you are not an owner in the parent-level MCommunity group, you will not see the Team Folder in your Dropbox account.
-You will only see the individual subfolders from the Team Folder in your All files view.
-Refer to Team Folders and MCommunity Sharing in U-M Dropbox for more information.
+You will only see the individual subfolders from the Team Folder in All files.
+Refer to Team Folder Sharing and MCommunity Membership for more information.